-Head of Year 7 – Mrs Urquhart
+Head of Year 7/Pastoral Manager – Mrs Urquhart

-Head of Year 8 – Miss Roberts
+Head of Year 8 - Mr S World

-Head of Year 9 – Mr World
+Head of Year 9 – Mr D Hack

 Each student spends 15 minutes of every morning with their Form and Form Tutor.
 An Act of Worship takes place during this period and pupils also take part in an assembly at least once a week.
 It is extremely important that every child is on time and present at every Form Period, as it is here that their daily attendance is officially registered and where they are given important messages and/ or letters for parents or carers.